actamayev/lever-labs-client/test/STATE_MANAGEMENT_TESTING_GUIDE.md

 ## Overview

-This guide provides a comprehensive strategy for testing MobX state management classes in the Blue Dot Robots client application.
+This guide provides a comprehensive strategy for testing MobX state management classes in the Lever Labs client application.
 The focus is on ensuring state mutations, side effects, and error handling work correctly.

 ## Testing Strategy